-Club Street: Singapore's hottest new dining enclave
+Club Street: Singapore's hottest dining destination

 On the fringe of Chinatown, Singapore's once sleepy Club Street -- home to upscale Chinese clubs and associations in the 1800s and 1900s -- is enjoying a revival.